angular/angular/aio/aio-builds-setup/docs/vm-setup--update-docker-container.md

 ## Run the script automatically
 You may choose to automatically trigger the script, e.g. using a cronjob.
-For example, the following cronjob entry would run the script every hour and update the preview server (assuming the user has the necessary permissions):
+For example, the following cronjob entry would run the script every 30 minutes, update the preview server (if necessary) and log its output to `update-preview-server.log` (assuming the user has the necessary permissions):

 ```
 # Periodically check for changes and update the preview server (if necessary)
-*/30 *  * * *   /path/to/update-preview-server.sh /path/to/repo /path/to/localcerts /path/to/secrets /path/to/builds /path/to/logs
+*/30 *  * * *   /path/to/update-preview-server.sh /path/to/repo /path/to/localcerts /path/to/secrets /path/to/builds /path/to/logs >> /path/to/update-preview-server.log 2>&1
 ```